-Open fields, wildflower meadows, winding creeks, mossy bogs and historic stone walls complete a scene that invites and inspires artists from far and wide.
-The varied terrain makes the preserve a hotspot for more than 180 species of birds, including pileated woodpeckers, great horned owls and winter wrens, that nest within this forest that has endured more than three centuries.
-Scattered wetlands host frogs, snakes and nine species of salamander – including the purple, two-lined and four-toed salamanders – that hide among leather leaf, pitcher plants and other low-lying vegetation.
+Preserve includes open fields, wildflower meadows, winding creeks, mossy bogs, and historic stone walls.
+The varied terrain makes the preserve a hotspot for more than 180 species of birds, including pileated woodpeckers, great horned owls, and winter wrens.
+Scattered wetlands host frogs, snakes, and nine species of salamander – including the purple, two-lined, and four-toed salamanders.